top of page

 alternative normative

-"As an early member of the Arab Image Foundation, I had access to the archive’s collections.
-Pursuant to the publication of Mapping Sitting by Walid Raad and Akram Zaatari, I thought I would take some of the material they had published “as is” and expand on them.
-Through various goals and processes I fell upon a layering of various miscellaneous faces to create new personages.
-After making a dozen or so, I set the project aside, and ten years later I came back to revisit it and decided to create not only composite characters, but couples and groups.
-It was only after I decided that I had finished with the lot I had at my disposal, that the images began to inspire me with their stories.
-The fact that the characters were unique if not quixotic, the direction of the stories took a strange turn, but in fact quite autobiographical in many, and from real experiences in others."
+As an early member of the Arab Image Foundation, and already an accomplished photographer, Lucien Samaha had access to the archive’s collections.
+Pursuant to the publication of Mapping Sitting by Walid Raad and Akram Zaatari, he decided to take some of the material they had published “as is” and expand on them.
+For the purpose of realigning the various portraits so that the eyes would fall in the same place within the frame, he accidentally discovered new characters being formed through the transparent layers in Photoshop.
+As usual with many of his projects, after making a dozen or so, he set the series aside, and ten years later came back to revisit it and decided to create not only composite characters, but couples and groups.
+It was only after he felt that he had finished with the lot at his disposal, that the images began to inspire him with their stories.

 About the Author